-Fitch Ratings hired me to rebuild the company’s digital platforms to position it as a provider of business intelligence powered by credit ratings.
+Fitch Ratings hired me to build a new generation of digital customer experience platforms to grow a new market intelligence business powered by credit ratings.
 I established a global digital and social team, partnered with engineering to redesign and migrate 22 websites to a single, customer-centric platform, and worked with marketing to drive audience growth.
 I also started the company’s use of podcasting, created new tools to package content using editorial features, video, and data visualization, updated brand and graphic standards, introduced new logo and brand elements designed for digital and social platforms, and built the largest Twitter audience among credit rating agencies.
-These changes doubled subscription revenue to $150M and overall revenue to a record $1B+, leading Hearst to increase ownership to 80% in 2015, and fully acquire the company in 2018.
+My strategy grew data sales revenue to $150M and overall revenue to a record $1B+, leading Hearst to increase ownership to 80% in 2015, and fully acquire the company in 2018.

 Updated Visual Identity for Digital & Social Media